computer-lab/computerlab.io/source/_posts/aint-no-bugs-on-me.md

 ### Background

 How do you become aware of security bugs in your software systems?
 Is it when a machine prompts you to install updates?
-Is it when an engineer bumps the version of a particular package?
+Is it when you read about it on Hacker News?
 Is it when you get owned?

 Creating an automated patch management system is a great way to stay secure.
 However, depending on your threat model, you might need to do even better than